Agnelli family lifts stake in The Economist as Pearson sells out

 "The board’s priority was to secure the independence of the ownership of the Group and the continued editorial independence of The Economist," said Rupert Pennant-Rea, the chairman of The Economist Group.

-"The strength of the Group's balance sheet meant that we could reorganise our shares so as to reinforce our editorial independence and benefit our shareholders."
+"The strength of the Group's balance sheet meant that we could reorganize our shares so as to reinforce our editorial independence and benefit our shareholders."

 While many publications have been convulsed by the rapid shift of both readers and advertisers online, the Economist has grown in strength, targeting executives and policymakers with authoritative stories to boast a paid circulation of 1.6 million a week.